schang412/cocotbext-spi/README.md

 ## Documentation and Usage

-See the `tests` directory for complete testbenches using these modules
+See the `tests` directory for complete testbenches using these modules.
+The generated signals are consistent with the Analog Devices [timing diagram and specification](https://www.analog.com/en/analog-dialogue/articles/introduction-to-spi-interface.html).
+There are some special notes about Analog Devices implementation.

+- When the clock idle polarity is high (CPOL=1), the AD timing diagrams ignore the first falling edge, and only perform the respective action on the first rising edge of sclk.
+The master and slave follow this convention.
+- CPHA=0 refers to sample on rising, irrespective of CPOL.
+Some vendors choose to swap the meaning of CPHA when CPOL is inverted.

 ### SPI Signals